Research in the Arts, the Arts in Research

 Academic research too has become increasingly inter- and multidisciplinary.
 Cultural Literacy [CL] is the ability to think in literary ways about any topic or question, using the key concepts of textuality, fictionality, rhetoricity and historicity (see http://cleurope.eu/about/key-concepts/).
 How can the creative arts and CL come together to think about the contemporary world?

 This Symposium is designed to generate active discussion, focusing on thinking and talking rather than formal presentations.
-If your proposal is accepted, it will be included in a ‘book of presentations’ that all participants will be asked to read in advance of the Symposium.
+Abstracts and bios will be included in a ‘book of presentations’ that all participants will be asked to read in advance of the Symposium.
 The contributions will be grouped together into parallel break-out sessions of 90 minutes during which each presenter will briefly summarise their points and the subsequent discussion will aim to explore the key theme of the panel.

 Prior membership of CLE is required; see Sign up for Membership